qiyfoundation/Qiy-Scheme/Functional Specification.md

 This chapter gives an overview of this document.
 * [2.1 Data Reuse](#21-data-reuse) describes how data can be reused with Qiy.
 * [3 Architectural Description](#3-architectural-description) describes the [Architectural Layers](#architectural-layers) and addresses various concerns like privacy and security.
-* [4 The User Layer](#4-the-user-layer) describes the setup and processes of the data reuse at the user level.
+* [4 The User Layer](#4-the-user-layer) describes the setup and processes of the Data Reuse scenario at the user level.
 * [5 The Application Layer](#5-the-application-layer) describes the processes at the application level.
 * [6 The Qiy Node Layer](#6-the-qiy-node-layer) describes the same at the Qiy Node level.
 * [7 The Service Layer](#7-the-service-layer) describes the [Service Layer](#service-layer) support.